-The assessments for the Fiscal Year 2016/17 are apportioned to each parcel as shown on the latest equalized roll at the County Assessor's office and referenced in Section 6 of this Report.
-The description of each lot or parcel is part of the records of the County Assessor of the County of Alameda and such records are, by reference, made part of this Report.
+The Fiscal Year 2019/20 assessments are apportioned to each parcel as shown on the latest equalized roll at the County of Alameda (the "County") Assessor's office and referenced in Section 6 of this Report.
+The description of each lot or parcel is part of the records of the County Assessor and such records are, by reference, made part of this Report.

-4.1.
-Method of Assessment
+4.1 Method of Assessment

-Pursuant to the Act, all parcels that have special benefit conferred upon them as a result of the maintenance and operation of improvements shall be identified and the proportionate special benefit derived by each identified parcel shall be determined in relationship to the entire cost of the maintenance and operation of the improvements.
+Pursuant to the Act, all parcels that have special benefit conferred upon them as a result of the maintenance of operations of improvements shall be identified and the proportionate special benefit derived by each identified parcel shall be determined in relationship to the entire costs of the maintenance and operation of the improvements.
 Only parcels that receive direct special benefit are assessed, and each parcel is assessed in proportion to the estimated benefit received.